"Statistically speaking, the PC is the strongest man in the world. But will the reality reflect this?"

 do these sorts of things, but not when the plot demands he shouldn't.
 Not related to If My Calculations Are Correct

-- Early Dungeons & Dragons averted this in two ways.
+- The early editions averted this in two ways.
 While a character's class abilities improved over time, their base stats didn't without the aid of magic, and only the most powerful of magics could make such a change permanent.
 At the same time, it was plainly stated that if there was any task a character wanted to attempt that wasn't outlined in the rules, the game master could improvise a check using any of the six ability scores.

 - Starting with 3rd edition, characters could slowly increase their base stats over time, and the Difficulty Class system allows the game master to assign appropriate target numbers even to things that would be "impossible," like balancing on the end of a tree branch or swimming up a waterfall.
 Of course, these challenges become less impossible as your characters gradually become the stuff of legend, with Charles Atlas Superpower to match.